Blosc/bloscpack/README.rst

 * The keyword arguments to many functions are global dicts, this is a bad idea, Make the immutable with a forzendict.
 * Check that source and sink are of the correct type
+* Use more of nose-parametrized
+* Use the faster version of struct where you have a single string
+* Memory profiler, might be able to reduce memory used by reusing the buffer during compression and decompression

 Changelog